nagasudhirpulla/taming_python/blog/skills/dbeaver.md

 ### Using DBeaver
 ![dbeaver_new_connection_screen](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/dbeaver_new_connection_screen.png)
 * Each type of database connection requires its own plugin
-* If plugin is not present, DBeaver will prompt to install the plugins via downloading from the internet
+* If plugin is not present in the computer, DBeaver will prompt to install the plugins via downloading from the internet

 ### Video
 The video for this post can be found [here](https://youtu.be/ErUPLbqXiB8)